zh-plus/video-to-pose3D/README.md

 ##### Tips
+0. The [PyCharm](https://www.jetbrains.com/pycharm/) is recommended since it is the IDE I'm using during development.
 1. If you're using PyCharm, mark `./joints_detectors/Alphapose`, `./joints_detectors/hrnet` and `./pose_trackers` as source root.
 2. If your're trying to run in command line, add these paths mentioned above to the sys.path at the head of `./videopose.py`